Visit the greatest bath complex of Ancient Rome at the Baths of Diocletian.

 Important Ticket Information:

-- Validity of the ticket is one week
+- The validity of the ticket is one week

 - You are allowed a single entrance into all but the Palazzo Massimo during the week, which allows two.